aceslei/public.lab/topic/texteditor-feature/doc01/blogtef_openjumptosearch.md

 ### <end-file_info>
 --->

-## OpenJumpToSearch         --  open a file and automatically jump to search string
+## OpenJumpToSearch         --  open a file and automatically jump to search string pattern

 ## Desc
 * open a file and automatically jump to first occurance of a specific word in the file (eg, as part of shell command-line startup)